 Legalizing marijuana–medicinally or recreationally–is a hot topic in the United States these days.
-State after state seem to be passing voter-approved legislation to implement medical marijuana programs.
+State after state seem to be passing voter-approved legislation to implementprograms.

-Soon a fewstates– , Oregon, and Washington–will be voting on making marijuana into a legalized recreational substance, just like alcohol.
+Soon a few medical marijuana states–Colorado, Oregon, and Washington–will be voting on making marijuana into a legalized recreational substance, just like alcohol.
 In time,–politicians and the ignorant public will comprehend and accept the scientifically-proven facts verifying that marijuana has multiple medicinal benefits, that it is harmless in comparison to alcohol, and that it has the potential to infuse billions of beneficial dollars of income for each state’s economy–it is likely the prohibition of marijuana will be repealed, just like alcohol in 1933.